OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 ## Sideload your add-in

-1. Put the manifest XML file of any add-in that you are testing in the shared folder catalog.
+1. Put the manifest XML file of any add-in that you're testing into the shared folder catalog.
 Note that you deploy the web application itself to a web server.
 Be sure to specify the URL in the **\<SourceLocation\>** element of the manifest file.

     > [!IMPORTANT]
     > [!include[HTTPS guidance](../includes/https-guidance.md)]